BrianSemiglia/CombineCacheMap/README.md

 events.cacheFlatMapInvalidatingOn { x -> AnyPublisher<(Value, Date), Failure> in
     // Closure executed once per unique `x`, replayed when input not unique.
 Cache
-    // invalidated when date returned is greater than or equal to date of event. expensiveOperation(x).map { output in
+    // invalidated when date returned is greater than or equal to date of map execution. expensiveOperation(x).map { output in
         return (output, Date() + hours(1))
     }